horaklukas/modeler/README.md

 ## WORK PLAN
 1. Frontend modeler part
-  * creating table and relation objects _in progress_
+  * creating table and relation objects
   * making table structure by selected database type
 2. Backend modeler part
   * reingeneering of tables and relations from database
-  * _possiblly creating of tables and relations from  database catalog_
 3. Managment of models part
   * making image snapshoots from models
   * versioning of models